lilipads/CS294-112-reinforcement_learning_project_solutions/hw2/README.md

 ## Results

-We first tested on the Carpole task.
+We first tested on the Cart-pole task.
 The goal is to move the cart in such a way that the pole does not fall down.
 See the gif for the learned behavior on our trained model:

 ![learned](img/learned.gif)